0804EshitaSharma/e-commerce-app/README.md

 5. Admin View:
    - An admin view that permits the admin to add new products, update and delete existing ones from MongoDB database.
-   - Added Responsiveness to our website.
+   - Added Toast notifications and responsiveness to our website.